Crossing of the Rhine: Aftermath

 According to bishop Hydatius of Aquae Flaviae, the barbarians crossed into Spain in September or October 409; little is known about the acts of the Vandals, Alans and Suevi in Gaul between the crossing of the Rhine and their invasion of Spain.
-Gregory of Tours only mentions that 'the Vandals left their own country and burst into the Gauls under king Gunderic.
+Gregory of Tours only mentions "the Vandals left their own country and burst into the Gauls under King Gunderic.
 And when the Gauls had been thoroughly laid waste they made for the Spains.
-The Suebi, that is, [Alans], following them, seized Gallicia.'
-Based on Jerome's letter, Kulikowski argued that the Vandals, Alans and Suebi probably mostly stayed in northern Gaul until at least the spring of 409 (the earliest possible date of Jerome's letter), because almost all cities pillaged by the barbarians listed by Jerome were located in the north, and the southern city of Toulouse (Tolosa) had so far been able to repel the invaders, and they hadn't yet crossed into Spain.
+The Suebi, that is, Alamanni, following them, seized Gallaecia."
+Based on Jerome's letter, Kulikowski argues that the Vandals, Alans and Suebi probably mostly stayed in northern Gaul until at least the spring of 409 (the earliest possible date of Jerome's letter), because almost all cities pillaged by the barbarians listed by Jerome were located in the north, and the southern city of Toulouse (Tolosa) had so far been able to repel the invaders, and they had not yet crossed into Spain.